Christine Orme

 BioNanomaterials Group of the Physical and Life Sciences Directorate.

 Education and career

 Orme majored in physics at the University of California, Berkeley, graduating in 1986.
 She completed her Ph.D. in 1995 at the University of Michigan, working there with Bradford Orr.

 After completing her Ph.D. she became a postdoctoral researcher at the Lawrence Livermore National Laboratory, and continued there as a staff researcher.

 Recognition

-Pantoya was a 2004 winner of the Presidential Early Career Award for Scientists and Engineers.
+Orme was a 2002 winner of the Presidential Early Career Award for Scientists and Engineers.
 She was elected as a Fellow of the American Physical Society (APS) in 2009, after a nomination from the APS Division of Materials Physics, "for her outstanding contributions in understanding the fundamental physics of crystallization and materials assembly with application to biomineralizaion, biomimetic synthesis, and shape control of nanostructures".
 In 2010 she was given the Department of Energy Outstanding Mentor Award.